Skip to Content

 4. Ask a friend to help you by pointing out when they see you interrupt.
 That kind of input can go a long way toward changing your behavior.

-What we need to remember is that verbal communication skills are more than just our ability to clearly convey a message; they also include our ability to receive messages and process the information.
+What we need to remember is, the skills we use to communicate verbally are more than just our ability to clearly convey a message; they also include our ability to receive messages and process the information.
 This includes all the “non-verbal communication” a speaker is transmitting as well.
 When you stop yourself from interrupting another person you improve the quality of information you’re receiving, regardless of whether it’s in business or personal communication.

 Interested in designing a program to help your employees become better leaders